Max1234-Ita/GuidaOsmand/README.md

 <p>
 <img src="pub/Blackout-United_Kingdom.png" alt="Italiano" width="24">   I have created this document to help Italian people, like me, moving their first steps with OsmAnd.

-For information about the use of the app you can easily refer to the official documentation, which is actually very detailed and well-written at http://www.osmand.net/docs/intro.
+For information about the use of the app you can easily refer to the official documentation at http://www.osmand.net/docs/intro, which is actually very detailed and well-written.

   There is currently no English version of this guide so far, but who knows, maybe we can make a fork in the future. :-)
 </p>